-We regularly audit our infrastructure charging system to identify unpaid infrastructure charges.
+Regular audits area undertaken of our infrastructure charging system which identifies unpaid infrastructure charges.

 If the charges were levied in accordance with Council's Priority Infrastructure Plan, Adopted Infrastructure Charges Resolution or Charges Resolution, we will send you correspondence to pay.
 If full payment is not made within the timeframe set out in the correspondence, the unpaid infrastructure charges may be transferred to the rates account of your property.

 If the charges were levied as conditions of an approval in accordance with Council's earlier Planning Scheme policies, then you may receive a Show Cause Notice which will request you to show cause to Council as to why an Enforcement Notice should not be issued to you.
 If the response to the Show Cause Notice is unsatisfactory, we may then issue you with an Enforcement Notice.
 This notice requires you to comply with the conditions of the approval by making payment of the unpaid infrastructure charges.
 If payment is not made in response to an Enforcement Notice, we may begin legal proceedings to recover the unpaid infrastructure charges.